On this page, we explain how we have used the Temporary Transitional Power (TTP).

 Fees and levies

-Firms and other regulated persons will need to meet any fee or levy obligations resulting from onshoring changes from the end of the transition period.
+Firms and other regulated persons will need to meet any fee or levy obligations resulting from onshoring changes.

 This statement cannot address firms’ and other regulated persons’ obligations under foreign laws.
-Those persons need to ensure that they can carry on their business lawfully under foreign law from the end of the transition period.
+Those persons need to ensure that they can carry on their business lawfully under foreign law.

 Our expectations and approach to enforcement